Surviving the Moody People in Your Work Life

 Maybe it’s a side effect of passion, intensity, or commitment, but some of the most interesting people I know have a moody dark side.
-Moody at any level is tough to be around.
+Moody people at work are tough to be around.
 If it’s your boss it’s even trickier.
 It’s tempting to avoid the mood (and the person who wears it) and just try to survive.
-But if you can take the EQ high-road, you may find a rich relationship waiting to be forged just below that annoying surface.
+But if you can take the EQ high road, you may find a rich relationship waiting to be forged just below that annoying surface.

 You wouldn’t force your kids to eat peas right after they woke up from a nap.
-If you’re dealing with moody, notice the patterns and, whenever possible, choose your timing.
+If you’re dealing with moody people, notice the patterns and, whenever possible, choose your timing.
 I actually had a peer for whom I charted the outbursts to find the discernible pattern.
 I learned the triggers and timing.
 Our relationship improved substantially.
-Don’t screw this up by leaving the chart on your desk
+Don’t screw this up by leaving the chart on your desk.

-When someone accuses you of being moody, you’re likely reaction is likely…”well, I may be a bit tired, or hormonal, or stressed… BUT… the issue is real.”
+When someone accuses you of being moody, your likely reaction is likely: “Well, I may be a bit tired, or hormonal, or stressed, but the issue is real.”
 Others feel that way too.
 It’s likely crankiness could be substantially reduced by addressing the underlying causes.

 Don’t coddle.
 If you succumb to hysterics, the tantrums will continue.
 Stay calm and suggest another time to discuss the issue.
 They may be angry if you walk away, but once they cool off, they’ll likely appreciate it (and you).

-Bad moods wear off, so immunize yourself as much as possible.
+Bad moods wear off, so immunize yourself from these moody people as much as possible.
 Recognize the behavior for what it is, and don’t take it personally.
 If it’s really not about you, then let yourself believe that.
-Of course, this takes us back to number 3… be sure you’re understand your part in the moodiness mix master.
+Of course, this takes us back to number three: be sure you understand your part in the moodiness mix master.